-Machine-Controller is used to manage the worker nodes in KubeOne clusters.
-It depends on user-data plugins to generate the required configurations for worker nodes.
+Machine-Controller is used to create and manage worker nodes in KKP user clusters.
+It depends on user-data plugins to generate configurations for worker nodes.
 Each operating system requires its own user-data plugin.
-These configs are then injected into the worker nodes using provisioning utilities such as cloud-init or ignition.
+These configs are then injected in the worker nodes using provisioning utilities such as cloud-init or ignition.
 Eventually the nodes are bootstrapped.

-This has been the norm in KubeOne till KubeOne v1.4 and it works as expected.
-Although over time, it has been observed that this workflow has certain limitations.
+This has been the norm in KKP till v1.21 and it works as expected.
+Although over the time, it has been observed that this workflow has certain limitations.

 Machine Controller Limitations

 - Machine Controller expects ALL the supported user-data plugins to exist and be ready.
 User might only be interested in a subset of the available operating systems.
 For example, user might only want to work with

 - The user-data plugins have templates defined in-code.
 Which is not ideal because code changes are required to update those templates.